PersonaFlow/agentstack/docs/rag.md

 # Document Processing and RAG

-PersonaFlow's document processing system can be used as part of the Assistants flow or as a standalone system for processing and querying structured or unstructured data.
+AgentStack's document processing system can be used as part of the Assistants flow or as a standalone system for processing and querying structured or unstructured data.
 The system is designed to be modular and can be easily extended to support other embedding models and vector databases.

 Processing of data is handled primarily by the embedding service, which orchestrates the partioning, chunking, embedding, and upserting of documents.
 The splitting of documents can be done by title, where title elements in the document are identified and used as split points, or splits can be created according to semantic similarity of the surrounding content.
 Splits can also be made using the standard recursive method with a chunk overlap.